1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 - Technical expert on multiple products / key components, knowing all the extent of the team's domain.
 - Expert in primary focus area (BE/FE/Data/or DevOps).
 - Strong proficiency in DevOps, PG/CH, Observability, and other platform technologies.

-- Thrives in environments with ambiguous scope, clarifying uncertainties and defining clear paths forward with the best outcomes in mind.
+- Thrives in an environment with ambiguous scope, clarifying uncertainties and defining clear paths forward with the best outcomes given the goals.
 - Provides guidance and direction to their team rather than waiting for instructions, finding opportunities and ensuring proactive and innovative problem-solving.

 </td></tr>